haggis360/nearugby/readMe.md

 then:
 flask run

-this also initialisies the db - on my machine its saved to /Users/user/Documents/Martin/python/instance/db.sqlite
+this also initialisies the db - its saved to /Users/user/Documents/User/python/instance/db.sqlite

 sample urls
 http://127.0.0.1:5000/match_form/Stade%20Francais/Castres shows the latest match results between those 2 teams